 - If there is room for them to spread, let the plants spill out of the container.

-- Your garden in pots and containers, as well as the quality of your plants and seeds, are best under your supervision.
+- Your garden in pots and containers and the quality of your plants and seeds are best under your supervision.

 - Your plants and seeds will stay warmer earlier in the season in containers and pots than they would if they were planted in the ground, and you can better regulate the soil quality of your garden this way.